5 mins read

 Diet Plan to Cure GERD Naturally

-It is best to eat often rather than eat whole at a time.
-Mini snacking can be designed in the following way:
+It is best to eat portioned meals, which can be designed in the following ways:

 Food to include in diet: